 Access to the holy cities of Medina and Mecca is only open to Muslims.

 Saudi law prohibits alcoholic beverages and pork products in the country as they are considered to be against Islam.
 Nevertheless, alcohol is often consumed within Western compounds.

 Drug trafficking is punishable by death.

 Religious symbols of any kind are not allowed to be worn in public.
 Muslims or non-Muslims wearing religious symbols in public risk confrontation with the Mutaween.

 Although individuals can generally bring personal bibles into the country without difficulty, there have been reports of such items being confiscated.

 Homosexuality is illegal.

 Public displays of affection are frowned upon, and holding hands, hugging and kissing in public are not allowed.

-Women are not allowed to drive a car and are forbidden from socialising in public with men they are not married to, or directly related to by blood
+Women are forbidden from socialising in public with men they are not married to, or directly related to by blood.

-Women are expected to wear an abaya when out in public - this should generally be black or dark in colour.
+Women are not required but are expected to wear an abaya when out in public – this should generally be black or dark in colour.